LSeu-Open/AIEnhancedWork/Tutorials/how-to-select-the-right-quantized-model.md

 **1. Quantization Method: `IQ` vs. `Q`**

 *   **`Q` (Standard Quantization)**: This is the original method.
 It applies a uniform reduction in precision across all the model's weights.
-*   **`IQ` (Importance-Matrix Quantization)**: This is a newer, more intelligent method.
-It identifies the most important weights in the model and preserves their precision more carefully during quantization.
-This results in a model with better performance for the same file size.
-Human preference tests show that `IQ` quants are consistently rated higher than their `Q` counterparts.
+*   **`IQ` (Importance-Matrix Quantization)**: A newer method that uses an importance matrix (imatrix) to preserve the most important weights more carefully during quantization.
+This gives better quality for the same file size, which matters most at low bit-rates.
 [Source: `llama.cpp` GitHub Discussions #5962](https://github.com/ggml-org/llama.cpp/discussions/5962)
-*   **Rule of Thumb**: **Always choose an `IQ` quant over a `Q` quant if available.**
+*   **Rule of Thumb**: At low bit-rates (2-4 bit), prefer an `IQ` quant for the best quality at a given size.
+The trade-off is that `IQ` quants can be **slower than K-quants on CPU and Apple Silicon**, so if you are running on those and want maximum speed, a K-quant like `Q4_K_M` is often the better pick.

 <br>